 Yes, you have a list.
 You're checking it twice.
 Or thrice.
 But if you're anything like me, you're also going a bit off-menu here and there in a mild state of panic (see point 1) about Getting It All Done.
 But ending up with 5 extra boxes of Heroes is no good for any family come January.
 Even one containing as many dedicated chocolate-eaters as ours.

 3. Ask For Help

 Having just said, quite strictly, 'stick to your list', I'd like to turn that a little on its head and say, 'don't be afraid to ask for help'.
 It's really a combination of the two.
 Example: This morning I had a teenage goddaughter in need of a gift (on list), and a vague idea of a suitable present (not quite on list).
 In comes advice from Jude of Hellygog and out I walk, stress-free minutes later, with a lovely box of lights in muted tones which should go with her room, and both a USB and 3 point plug fitting to cover all bases.
 Jude has 5 kids of varying ages.
 I felt in safe hands.
 And, tick, phew, another one off the list.
 Thank You Jude.
-The lights in the window are the same ones I chose, just in more vibrant (and Christmassy) colours).
+The lights in the window below are the same ones I chose, just in more vibrant (and Christmassy) colours).

 4. It Doesn't Really Matter: What Will Be Will Be